DLR-SE/epd/src/site/markdown/HowToBuild.md

 11. Done.
 You can now start the jar in the output folder.

 ### Other Java Versions

-This section contains java version specific instructions for other Java Versions as Java 11.

-#### Java 19
-The EPD can be build with Java 19 build running an instance requires additional arguments for the JVM:
+Beginning with Java 11 there have been security mechanism implemente in the JVM regarding reflections.
+In order to use some frameworks, escpecially for deserialization ith might be necessary to add the follwing arguments for the JVM:
-`--add-opens java.desktop/java.awt=ALL-UNNAMED` (tested on `Debian 11` with `Java 19`).
+`--add-opens java.desktop/java.awt=ALL-UNNAMED`

+Java versions greater than 21 have not been tested with the EPD but should work fine.